MicrosoftDocs/dynamics-365-fraud-protection/content/configure-user-access.md

 To revoke a user's access to the current environment, select the user in the member list, and then select **Revoke access**.

 > [!IMPORTANT]
 > Revoking access for a user removes them from the current environment.
 They may still have access to other environments in the hierarchy.
-To fully remove a user from accessing Fraud Protection, [delete the user from your AAD tenant](/azure/active-directory/fundamentals/add-users-azure-active-directory#delete-a-user).
+To fully remove a user from accessing Fraud Protection, [delete the user from your AAD tenant](/azure/active-directory/fundamentals/add-users-azure-active-directory#delete-a-user), completely removing their access to your tenant and its associated applications or services.

 ## User roles and access